 What You Need to Know

-It’s cold inside the cathedral, so have a cardigan or jacket in the event it’s too cold for you.
+- It’s cold inside the cathedral, so have a cardigan or jacket if it’s too cold.

-Once you come out of the central nave, there is an entire underground shopping mall.
+- Once you exit the central nave, there is an entire underground shopping mall.
 I found this odd.
 I am a shopper, but it felt wrong to be inside a cathedral.
 We did not purchase anything.

 I thoroughly enjoyed everything about Colombia, and The Salt Cathedral of Zipaquirá was my favorite experience.
 You do not need to be religious or spiritual to appreciate the cathedral.
 Nor do you need to understand the biblical significance.
 If you are interested in architecture, enjoy exploring new places, or want to learn about Colombia’s religion, you should not miss this!